ttscoff/doing/README.md

     :include_notes: true

 The config file is stored in "~/.doingrc", and is created on the first run.

+### Per-folder configuration

+Any options found in a `.doingrc` anywhere in the hierarchy between your current folder and your home folder will be appended to the base configuration, overriding or extending existing options.
+This allows you to put a `.doingrc` file into the base of a project and add specific configurations (such as default tags) when working in that project on the command line.

+Any part of the configuration can be copied into these local files and modified.
+You only need to include the parts you want to change or add.

 ### Doing file location